Occupation: Designer + Builder

 Background: Architecture, Real estate Development

-Degrees: M. Architecture, Southern California Institute of Architecture; B.A.
+Education: M. Architecture, Southern California Institute of Architecture; B.A.
 Exercise Science, Willamette University

 What inspired you to join the CRMS Board of Trustees?
 CRMS is the kind of place that reveals itself to you throughout your life.
 Even a few years after graduating, I often come across gifts and lessons from CRMS that I did not even know were there.
 My time spent on the CRMS grounds and in the Roaring Fork Valley brought out the best of me, and I want to do everything I can to give back to the place and people who make it so special.

 What do you value most about CRMS?
 There is a lot to be said about the simple act of participation.
 The size and scope of the CRMS community ensures that every student has ample opportunity to pursue not only activities and studies of interest, but also applications that are beyond their grasp.
 Experiences like these mean a lot of wonderful successes, but even more floundering missteps.
 What I believe makes CRMS such an incredible place is the moment after a failure, where you are given the chance to make lasting connections as you rebuild and try again.
 Whether on the mountain, in the classroom, or in the chicken coop, those were the moments that shaped my time at CRMS and who I am today.